 Red Lobster Biscuit Chicken Pot Pie (The Ultimate Comfort Dinner)

 Imagine combining the creamy, savory goodness of a homemade pot pie with the legendary flavor of those famous cheddar bay biscuits.
 This Red Lobster Biscuit Chicken Pot Pie does exactly that.
-As seen in the photos, we ditch the traditional fussy pastry crust for a topping of golden, fluffy, cheesy garlic biscuits that bake right on top of the filling.
-It is the ultimate mash-up of two comfort food giants.
+As a professional chef, I’ve reimagined the traditional pastry crust, replacing it with a crown of golden, fluffy, cheesy garlic biscuits that bake right on top of the filling.
+The result is a masterful fusion of two beloved comfort foods that never fails to draw gasps of delight when it hits the dinner table.

-The filling is a rich mixture of tender chicken and vegetables in a savory cream sauce, but the real magic is the biscuit layer.
-Infused with sharp cheddar cheese and garlic, the biscuits soak up the flavor of the stew below while getting crispy and golden on top.
-This is an easy weeknight dinner that looks like it took hours to prepare.
+The filling is a rich mixture of tender chicken and vegetables in a silky cream sauce that I’ve perfected over countless test kitchen sessions.
+But the real magic lies in the biscuit layer.
+Infused with sharp cheddar cheese and fresh garlic, these biscuits transform as they bake, creating a stunning golden crust while soaking up the savory essence of the stew below.
+This is the kind of elevated comfort food that looks like it took hours to prepare but can actually fit into your weeknight dinner rotation.

 Secrets to the Perfect Red Lobster Biscuit Chicken Pot Pie